CatchoftheDay/local-kube/README.md

 - Install grafana with helm and override grafana value
 - Grafana deployed with password, get the password
 - Forwarding port grafana

+After that try to access grafana with
+- localhost:3000
+- login with the password (user "admin")
+- Add the dashboard ID 1860
+- Select prometheus data source